aka7/cis-rhel-ansible-audit/README.md

 To enable these checks, set vars `verify_find` and `run_shell_scripts` to  yes, in vars/mail.yml

 ### WARN
-some tasks may take a long time to run, check the scripts in files/bin and enable scripts
+Check the scripts in files/bin and enable scripts, these checks are disabled by default, just so you can review them before running.

-It is safe to run this checks on production servers, however some task could take a while to complete, depending on your systems.
+It is safe to run all the checks on this playbook on production servers, however some tasks may could take a while to complete depending on your infrastructure.
 I would recommand you run this on a test server first, review and then run against production server.
 No changes are made on the system.

 ### Example:
 ```